FREE SHIPPING on orders of $85 or more

 Where did the English Clifton family come from?
 What is the English Clifton family crest and coat of arms?
 When did the Clifton family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Clifton family history?The name Clifton was brought to England in the wave of migration that followed the Norman Conquest of 1066.
-The Clifton family lived in one of the many parishes by the name of Clifton in Carlisle, Ely, Gloucestershire and others.
+The Clifton family lived in Lancashire despite the fact that there are numerous places so named throughout Britain.
+The reason for the popularity of the place name is drawn from the fact that Clifton means "farmstead on or near a cliff or bank," from the Old English words "clif" + "tun."
+The Bedfordshire local seems to be the oldest as it was recorded as Cliftune in 944.
+Many are listed in the Domesday Book with various spellings including Clistone (Avon), Cliftone ( Bedfordshire + Nottinghamshire + Buckinghamshire), Cliftune (Derbyshire), Cliftune (Staffordshire), Cliptone (Warwickshire) and so on.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Clifton, Clyfton, Clyftoun, Cliffton, Cliffeton, Clifftown, Cliffetown, Cliftown, Cliftoun, Clifftoun, Clifftone and many more.